looeee/discoverthreejs-site/markdown/book/first-steps/world-app.md

 Everything else about the _implementation_ of the World app should be hidden.
 From within _**main.js**_, we should not be able to access the scene, camera, renderer, or cube.
 If we later need to add additional functionality, we'll do so by expanding the interface, _not_ by exposing three.js functions to the outside world.

 Note that we're passing in a container to the World constructor, which will be our scene container once again.
-Within World, we'll append the canvas to this container, {{< link path="book/first-steps/first-scene/#add-canvas" title="just as we did in the last chapter" >}}.
+Within World, we'll append the canvas to this container, [just as we did in the last chapter]({{< relref "book/first-steps/first-scene#add-canvas" >}} "just as we did in the last chapter").

-_Before reading through the next section, check out the appendices for {{< link path="/book/appendix/javascript-reference/#classes" title="a refresher on JavaScript classes" >}}, if you need one._
+_Before reading through the next section, check out the appendices for [a refresher on JavaScript classes]({{< relref "/book/appendix/javascript-reference#classes" >}} "a refresher on JavaScript classes"), if you need one._

 ## The `World` Class